maxchampoux/fx4biz-rest/README.md

 Although the FX4BIZ-REST API provides a high-level interface to FX4Biz, there are also API methods for monitoring your wallet account balance & transfer informations of received or sent payments on those accounts.

-# API Reference #

-The FX4BIZ API is organized around [REST](http://en.wikipedia.org/wiki/Representational_state_transfer).
-Our API is designed to have predictable, resource-oriented URLs and use the HTTP response codes to indicate API errors.
-We use built-in HTTP features, like HTTP authentication and HTTP verbs, which can be understood by off-the-shelf HTTP clients, and we support [cross-origin resource sharing](http://en.wikipedia.org/wiki/Representational_state_transfer) to allow you to interact securely with our API from a client-side web application.
-[JSON](http://www.json.org/) will be returned in all responses from the PAI, including errors.

 ### Placing Trades ###